srcnylmz/tic-tac-toe-game/README.md

-# A simple Tic Tac Toe Game built with Vanilla Javascript where you can play against computer.
+# A simple Tic Tac Toe Game

+Built with Vanilla Javascript where you can play against computer.